Place a Pug

 We go to great lengths to match our rescue pugs with new loving families.
-Once the pug is adopted and the probation period is over, we have to assume the pug has found his/her forever home.
-Unless we are advised to the contrary, that pug's file is successfully closed.
+Once the pug is adopted and the probation period is over, that pug's file is successfully closed.

 Please note: We cannot accept puggles or other pug mixes.
 Unfortunately, we don't have the resources to help every dog and so we concentrate on pugs only.
 Thanks for your understanding.

 If you know of a pug in trouble, e-mail SPR at email@example.com.

 If you need financial assistance for medical care, please see our page on Places to Turn for Help.
 Unfortunately, we can't financially help you.